-Onshore Grid Entry Point for directly connected Onshore Synchronous Power Generating Modules or, or,
+Onshore Grid Entry Point for directly connected Onshore Synchronous Power Generating Modules or,

-Interface Point for Offshore Synchronous Power Generating Modules or, to at least 90% of the level available immediately before the occurrence of the dip.
+Interface Point for Offshore Synchronous Power Generating Modules or, or.

+User System Entry Point for Embedded Onshore Synchronous Power to at least 90% of the level available immediately before the occurrence of the dip.
 Once the Active Power output has been restored to the required level, Active Power oscillations shall be acceptable provided that: